markcarline/CoderDojo/raspberry pi build/readme.txt

 11) Change a few minor tweeks:
 - Start "file manager" and change view perferences so that "view as detailed list"
+- Open any text file and enable "word wrap"

 12) Created backup of "00" MicroSD card image as:
 CoderDoJo_Build_v4-01.img